gotthardp/lorawan-server/README.md

 ## Documentation

-The lorawan-server includes all functions required to run a private LoRa network.
+The lorawan-server includes all functions required to run a private LoRaWAN network.
 It integrates your LoRaWAN network directly with your backend IT systems.
 The server is provided as a comprehensive package with a single configuration file and a single administration tool.